OK. So what are you going to learn here?

 Equations

-And, of course, you need to know about equations ... and how to solve them.
+And, of course, we need to know about equations ... and how to solve them.

 Graphs

-Graphs can save you!
-They are a great way to see what is going on and can help you solve things.
-But you need to be careful as they may not always give you the full story.
+Graphs can save us!
+They are a great way to see what is going on and can help us solve many things.
+But we need to be careful, as they sometimes don't give the full story.

 Linear Equations